TDarkShadow/iheartnewvegas/newvegassharp.md

 - MO2 will prompt you to give the mod a name.
 I suggest giving it a descriptive name, e.g. "mod name" + "version number".
 - Click **OK**.
 - The mod will appear in the left pane.
 Check the box next to it to finish installation.

-### BAIN installers

-BAIN installers allow modders to split their mods into a number of options.
-This way, the user can select the options they want to install.
-This guide has numerous mods packaged as BAIN installers, and detailed instructions on which of the options offered by these mods you should check (install) and uncheck (skip).

 ### Hiding files